Turkish crescent: Description

 The instrument, usually 2 to 2.5 m long, consists of an upright wooden pole topped with a conical brass ornament and having crescent shaped crosspieces, also of brass.
 Numerous bells are attached to the crosspieces and elsewhere on the instrument.
 Often two horsetail plumes of different colors are suspended from one of the crescents; occasionally they are red-tipped, symbolic of the battlefield.
 There is no standard configuration for the instrument, and of the many preserved in museums, hardly two are alike.

 The instrument is held vertically and when played is either shaken up and down or twisted.
 Sometimes there is a geared crank mechanism for rotating it.

-Today the instrument is prominent in the marching bands of the German Bundeswehr, the French Foreign Legion, the Russian Armed Forces, the Armed Forces of Chile, the Armed Forces of Bolivia and in Ottoman military bands.
+Today the instrument is prominent in the marching bands of the German Bundeswehr, the French Foreign Legion, the Russian Armed Forces, the Armed Forces of Chile, the Armed Forces of Bolivia, the Swedish Armed Forces and in Ottoman military bands.
 Some folk music features similar instruments based on a wooden staff with jingling attachments.
 A notable folk example is the Australian "lagerphone", made by nailing crown-seal bottle-caps, from beer bottles, onto a wooden broomstick handle, and used to provide a percussive beat for a folk song or bush dance.

 During its existence, the Soviet Union produced variant forms of the instrument for military bands, with red artificial plumes and the red star finial.

 Non-musical aspects

 Turkish crescents had symbolic value for the military units that used them.
 The 88th Regiment of Foot (Connaught Rangers) famously captured one at the Battle of Salamanca in 1812.
 It became an object of pride and veneration at the regiment's ceremonial parades.

 In the early 20th century, Turkish crescents were used in processions honoring important dignitaries.
-They were skillfully twirled by dignified performers, much as batons are handled today by drum majors.
+They were skillfully twirled by dignified performers, much as a mace or baton might be today, by drum majors.
 This aspect survives today in the use of Turkish crescents as mostly symbolic objects in military marching bands.
 This can be clearly seen in the videos in the External links section at the end of this article.